-Applicants are eligible for the Social Equity Program (SEP) if they demonstrate they meet at least one of the criteria below.
+Applicants are eligible for the Social Equity Program (SEP) if they demonstrate they meet at least one of the following criteria.

-- Income that does not exceed 400% of Area Median Income and residency in a Disproportionately Impacted Area, as defined by the Commission, for at least five of the past ten years;
+- Income that does not exceed 400% of Area Median Income and residency in a Disproportionately Impacted Area (DIA), as defined by the Commission, for at least five of the past 10 years;

 - Residency in Massachusetts for at least the past 12 months and a conviction or continuance without a finding for an offense under M.G.L. c.
 94C or an equivalent conviction in Other Jurisdictions;

-- Residency in Massachusetts for at least the past 12 months and proof that the SEP applicant was either married to or the child of an individual convicted or continuance without a finding for a M.G.L. c.
+- Residency in Massachusetts for at least the past 12 months and proof that the SEP applicant was either married to, or the child of, an individual with a conviction or continuance without a finding for a M.G.L. c.
 94C offense or an equivalent conviction in Other Jurisdictions;

 - Any individual listed as an owner on the original certification of a Certified Economic Empowerment Priority Applicant who satisfies one or more the following criteria:

-- Lived for five of the preceding ten years in a Disproportionately Impacted Area, as determined by the Commission;
+- Lived for five of the preceding 10 years in a DIA, as determined by the Commission;

 - Experience in one or more previous positions where the primary population served were disproportionately impacted, or where primary responsibilities included economic education, resource provision or empowerment to disproportionately impacted individuals or communities;